progleic/prog2425_setup/README.md

 ![alt text](img/clion_new_file.png)

 Write the name that the exercise requires for the file.
 If the box _Add to targets_ is checked, be sure to uncheck it.
-This checkbox automatically changes the file `CMakeLists.txt` to add the file to an executable, but we will be changing the file manually.
+This checkbox automatically changes the file `CMakeLists.txt` to add the file to an `add_executable` command, but we will be changing the file manually.

 Click _OK_.